A raw dog food diet or RMBD (Raw Meat Based Diet) is not a new concept and is after all the diet wild dog species evolved with.

 Even though the above list may not be a lengthy one, the fact remains that the potential risks that do exist are quite serious.
 Some vets and other observers also point out that there is a potential risk of harmful bacteria such as salmonella and campylobacter transferring from pet to owner due to the intrinsic nature of handling and feeding uncooked animal products.

 Many supporters of the raw food diet assert that pathogens could just as easily be present in raw meat made for human consumption and also in normal processed dog food.
-Therefore, many advocates claim that such concerns are nothing more than an exaggeration.
+Therefore, many advocates claim that such concerns are nothing more than exaggeration.

 In terms of nutrition, many vets state that commercially available dog foods have been formulated to be balanced and to meet a dog’s needs, while such an assessment is hard to make with a raw dog food diet.

 It has also been reported that raw diets may lack certain important nutrients too, including vitamins C and E, as well as excessive amounts of vitamin D and an improper ratio of calcium to phosphorus which can have potential long term consequences, such as rickets.
+With the number of processed dog foods available in the market today, it’s very easy for pet owners to buy one that provides all of the nutrients that the raw dog food diet reportedly lacks.

 What’s the Bottom Line?